0305.00 Active Bystandership, Intervention, and Anti-Retaliation

 3.2.2.
 Sworn members shall intervene in this conduct without regard to the rank or assignment of the other police officer and without fear of retaliation.

 3.2.3.
-Bureau policy requires that members report all misconduct to a supervisor as soon as possible, despite the less restrictive state law requiring members to report the conduct described in 3.2.1.1. through 3.2.1.5. within 72 hours.
+Bureau policy requires that members report all misconduct to a supervisor as soon as possible, despite any less restrictive state law requiring members to report the conduct described in 3.2.1.1. through 3.2.1.5. no later than 72 hours.

 3.2.4.
 Members shall report this conduct at all times, regardless of whether the member is on or off duty, regardless of whether the officer engaging in misconduct is on or off duty, regardless of whether the officer engaging in misconduct works for another agency, and regardless of whether the misconduct happens between members or between members and the public.